Wh1teRabbitHU/AbstractModel.js/README.md

 #### How to define the attributes?

 When you create a new class, you have to give the attributes to its super constructor.
 This is an Object type variable, and the keys are your attribute names.
 The value can be String (and it will be the type name of the attribute) or if you need some validation rules then Object.
 In this case, the type will be an attribute named to 'type'.
+After you initialized the class, the attributes are converted into the Object-type form and stored in the '_attributes' inner variable.
+(The string-type is just a shortcut)

 Examples: